tobilg/gitlab-ci-runner-marathon/README.md

-# gitlab-ci-runner-marathon
+# dcos-gitlab-ci-service

-A customized Docker image for running scalable GitLab CI runners on DC/OS or vanilla Mesos via Marathon.
+A customized Docker image for running scalable GitLab CI runners on DC/OS (or vanilla Mesos) via Marathon.

 ## Configuration